yormi/AsyncIt/README.md

 ```

 #### `AsyncAction` class

 Some sort of builder simplifying async action in our test.
 Using `triggerWith` instead of the common build.

 ##### `listenOn(renderedComponent)`

 Tell the action which `renderedComponent` to listen to the update.
 The default is the app mounted
 with `mountApp`.

+Throws an error if the provided component is not a React Component.

 ##### `readyWhen(testFunction)`

 ###### `testFunction`

-The `AsyncActoin` is checking after every render of the component provided with `listenOn` if the testFunction returns true to resolve.
+The `AsyncAction` is checking after every render of the component provided with `listenOn` if `testFunction` returns true to resolve.

+Throws an error if the provided argument is not a function.

 ##### `debug()`

 `console.log` the `state` and the `props` of the component that is listened to at every test with
 `readyWhen`.

 ##### `triggerWith(actionFunction)`

 ###### `actionFunction`

 Should trigger a reaction that'll make the `testFunction` provided with `readyWhen` return true
 eventually.
 Otherwise, the test will hang within this `AsyncAction`.
 Use last.
 This is the "build of the AsyncAction "builder".

 Returns a promise.

 #### `expect`

+It is actually     ✓ mounts the app into the fake dom
-It is actually the expect of unexpected-react but the setup is already made for you.
+the expect of unexpected-react but the setup is already made for you.
 See
 [unexpected-react doc](https://github.com/bruderstein/unexpected-react).

 ## Jist of the test suite

 ```
   Async Action
     ✓ resolves on first render of the component listened to when no readyWhen provided